 The following year, 1914, the world changed irrevocably.
 Rinaldo was in New Zealand when World War 1 broke out and he was interned on Somes Island, Wellington, as an enemy alien.
 This was one of two internment camps in New Zealand - the other was at Motuihe Island in the Hauraki Gulf - and it had a bad reputation for poor quality rations and mistreatment of inmates.
 Answering the call of war, men from Australia and New Zealand enlisted and travelled overseas to fight for the mother country.
 Hot air balloons were used for observation purposes during military operations and it was dangerous work, as a large balloon hovering overhead would have been an obvious target for enemy fire.
 By the end of the war, the golden age of hot air ballooning was over.
 The newfangled flying machines had proved their worth and enabled pilots to perform daredevil stunts at speeds and directions unattainable by air-powered balloons.15,16

 In the geopolitical aftermath of World War 1, national boundaries in Europe were redrawn and Rinaldo's birthplace of Cheb in Bohemia became part of the new Czechoslovak Republic.
 Rinaldo was deemed a Czech national and he had a new passport issued, in his full name of Joseph Anton Zahn Rinaldo, in February 1920.
 The one-time aeronaut and now "theatrical artist" travelled to Australia via Wellington, New Zealand, on the s.s.
 Paloona, and arrived in Melbourne on 4 August 1921.
 As a Czech national, he was required to register as an alien and notify the local police of any change of abode.
 His application form, signed and dated 4 August 1921, gave his intended place of abode as 278 Faraday Street, Carlton, which was part of Royal Terrace and several blocks away from his 1913 crash scene.
 He also lived at 246 Drummond Street, Carlton and used the address 123 Canning Street, Carlton, in a copyright application for the dramatic work "A day in dog town or are u going to the dogs" in August 1922.
 This address was the home of variety artists Francis and Freda Cuthbert.
-Rinaldo and Freda had a daughter, Cleo, born in 1924.
-Cleo followed her parents' career path of vaudeville and circus performing and later married into the Bullens' Circus family.17,18,19,20
+Rinaldo and Freda had a daughter, Cleo, born in about 1924.
+Cleo followed her parents' career path of vaudeville and circus performing and in 1953 she married into the Bullens' Circus family.
+Cleo died in 2007.
+17,18,19,20

 Rinaldo spent the interwar years travelling and working in vaudeville and, from time to time, newspapers revived stories of his hot air ballooning escapades.
 When World War 2 broke out, Rinaldo was in Queensland and his nationality - originally Austrian and now Czech - was once again at issue.
 Rinaldo was the first person prosecuted in Ipswich Police Court, in March 1940, for failing to register as an enemy alien.
 He professed ignorance of new regulations under National Security Act of 1939, believing that he was still somehow covered by his World War 1 registration in New Zealand and his alien registration of 1921 in Melbourne.
 Rinaldo pleaded guilty and was fined £12/10/, with 6/ costs of Court, and £2/2/ professional costs, in default three months' imprisonment.
 He was lucky to escape the maximum fine of £100, in default six months' imprisonment, but he could ill afford the lesser amount imposed.
 His earnings from vaudeville performances had dropped off and he was supplementing his income by working as a tattoo artist and selling fruit to soldiers outside the Redbank military camp.
 Given this location, he could be considered an "enemy alien" hiding in plain sight.21,22,23